-Students are also given the opportunity to perform at our Spring Recital, as members of our Creative Harmonies performance group (which has performed for the Autism Society Gala, at Proctor's Theatre, Puzzles Bakery and Cafe, Teresian House and more), or for students with sensory and other issues that cannot play in front of large audiences, our in-studio Summer Recital.
+Students are also given the opportunity to perform at our Spring Recital, as members of our Creative Harmonies performance group (which has performed for the Autism Society Gala, at Proctor's Theatre, Puzzles Bakery and Cafe, Teresian House and more), or for students with sensory and other issues that cannot play in front of large audiences, our in-studio Summer Recital or online Holiday Recital.
 Students are provided with thorough performance preparation, as well as taught how to build performance repertoire.

 Dee worked both as an aide and Special Education Music teacher for BOCES on Long Island, NY, teaching children with emotional and behavioral disorders, developmental delays, learning disabilities, Autism, ADHD, ADD, PDD and Down Syndrome.
 She was also a Special Education teacher for the New York City Board of Education and taught children with learning disabilities and behavioral issues.

 She is a member of the CEC (Council for Exceptional Children), MTNA (Music Teachers National Association) and NYSMTA (New York State Music Teachers Association).
-She is the recipient of Steinway & Sons Top Teacher Award for 2016 and The Arc of Rensselaer County 2010 Community Partners Award.
+She is the recipient of Steinway & Sons Top Teacher Award 2016 and The Arc of Rensselaer County 2010 Community Partners Award.

 Dee is also the parent of two adult children, one of which is diagnosed with ADHD.